shubhamdugar20/WEBWHISPER/README.md

 ## Contributing
 Pull requests are welcome!
 Feel free to fork and submit improvements.

+## License
+This project is licensed under the MIT License.

 ## Contact
-For questions or feedback, reach out at shubhamdugar20@gmaiil.com
+For questions or feedback, reach out at [your email].